macropin/django-registration/README.rst

 and authentication.

-For example, `django-allauth <http://www.intenct.nl/projects/django-allauth/>`_ is an alternative to django-regisitration-redux that provides user registration in addition to social authentication and email address management.
+For example, `django-allauth <http://www.intenct.nl/projects/django-allauth/>`_ is an alternative to django-registration-redux that provides user registration in addition to social authentication and email address management.

 License